Skip to content

 Jon Friedman and Kurtis Beavers

-– The estimated reading time is 15 min.
+– The estimated reading time is 13 min.

 A colorful, abstract, swirling ribbon is centered on a desk scattered with design materials.
 Various color swatches, sketches of the ribbon logo, notes on "Copilot iconography," and other creative tools and papers surround the ribbon symbol.

-For Microsoft Design, we knew we had to have a perspective on how to create a design system that helps the technology to be used in a way that serves humanity, and furthers human agency and collaboration.
+For Microsoft Design, we knew we had to have a perspective on how to create a design system that helps the technology be used in a way that serves humanity, furthering human agency and collaboration.
 We also knew we needed to create agile, flexible design and engineering processes because with technology this new, constant iteration is needed as customer feedback comes in and we continue learning.

 We introduced Copilot, our new AI experience combining large language models with M365 apps and data in a powerful conversational UX, showcased in a film exploring its UX/UI elements.